Religious syncretism: Zoroastrianism and Islam

-The Danish orientalist Arthur Christensen, in his book Iran During The Sassanid Era, mentioned that the sources dating back to the era of the Sasanian state in ancient Persian that refer to the Zoroastrian doctrine do not match the sources that appeared after the collapse of the state, such as the Pahlavi source and others.
-The reason is that, because of the fall of the Sasanian state, the Zoroastrian clerics tried to save their religion from extinction by modifying it to resemble the religion of Muslims to retain followers in the Zoroastrian religion.
+The Danish orientalist Arthur Christensen, in his book Iran During The Sassanid Era, mentioned that the sources dating back to the era of the Sasanian Empire in Old Persian that refer to Zoroastrian doctrine do not match the sources that appeared after the collapse of the state, such as the Pahlavi source and others.
+Christensen argued that, because of the fall of the Sasanian state, Zoroastrian clerics sought to save their religion from extinction by adapting it to resemble Islam in order to retain followers.

 Gherardo Gnoli comments that the Islamic conquest of Persia caused a huge impact on the Zoroastrian doctrine:

 "After the Islamic conquest of Persia and the migration of many Zoroastrians to India and after being exposed to Islamic and Christian propaganda, the Zoroastrians, especially the Parsis in India, went so far as to deny dualism and consider themselves completely monotheists.
 After several transformations and developments, one of the distinctive features of the Zoroastrian religion gradually faded away and almost disappeared from modern Zoroastrianism."

-Maneckji Nusserwanji Dhalla described the doctrine of the Gayomarthians sect as another attempt to mitigate the dualism that has always been the essence of Zoroastrianism.
-This was due to the Prophet Muhammad’s emphasis on monotheism and the Muslims’ mockery of the doctrine of worshipping two gods, which made the Zoroastrians view dualism as a defect, so they added monotheism, which led to the Zoroastrians’ division into sects and he mentions examples of the Zoroastrian attempt to establish a monotheistic belief by diminishing the importance of Ahriman, including that Ahura Mazda and Ahriman were created from time, or that Ahura Mazda himself allowed the existence of evil, or that Ahriman was a corrupt angel who rebelled against Ahura Mazda.
+Maneckji Nusserwanji Dhalla described the doctrine of the Gayomarthians as another attempt to mitigate the dualism that has always been the essence of Zoroastrianism.
+This was due to the Prophet Muhammad's emphasis on monotheism and the Muslims' mockery of the doctrine of worshipping two gods, which made the Zoroastrians view dualism as a defect, so they added monotheism, which led to the Zoroastrians' division into sects and he mentions examples of the Zoroastrian attempt to establish a monotheistic belief by diminishing the importance of Ahriman, including that Ahura Mazda and Ahriman were created from time, or that Ahura Mazda himself allowed the existence of evil, or that Ahriman was a corrupt angel who rebelled against Ahura Mazda.
 Then he mentions the name of a Persian book from the 15th century in which it is written that the Magi (Zoroastrians) believe that Allah and Iblis are brothers.

-The Zoroastrians also combined the characters in Zoroastrianism with Islam, as Zoroaster was considered Abraham and Jamshid is another name for Solomon.
+The Zoroastrians also combined the characters in Zoroastrianism with Islam, as Zoroaster was considered Abraham, and Jamshid is used as another name for Solomon.